IBM Purging The Old Guard, More Unofficial Layoffs

 As I mentioned earlier, the boom of peripherals was starting and this poured gasoline on that fire.
 CMI went out of business after losing their contract with IBM and CORE shipped hundreds of drives while becoming famous.

-I personally conducted many interviews discussing drive technology and the stunt (if I recall, the story became better than the actual event) and the owner had to move his boat.
+I personally conducted many interviews discussing drive technology and the stunt (if I recall, the story became far better than the actual event) and the owner had to move his boat.
 He had rented a slip from an IBM’er in Boca, but due to the kerfuffle he was asked to find another docking space.

 My drive won’t stay up, I built the PC that IBM didn’t, My Drive is bigger than your drive and others.